alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Trafficking and brokering

-Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for a trade control licence.

 You must have a trade control licence if you or your company is involved in:

 - trafficking